UCL-VR/ubiq-website/content/docs/logging/serialisation/serialisation.md

 ### Resolvers and Formatters

-When a type is serialised, Utf8Json will use the DefaultResolver to find a formatter.
-The DefaultResolver is defined in the JsonSerializer class as a static member and returns a StandardResolver, a type of composite resolver.
-This resolver will search each resolver registered to it in turn, and return the first Formatter that matches the type.
-The StandardResolver includes formatters for the built-in types, and the dynamic formatter fallback.
+When a type is serialised, Utf8Json will use the `DefaultResolver` to find a formatter.
+The `DefaultResolver` is defined in the `JsonSerializer` class as a static member and returns a `StandardResolver`, a type of composite resolver.
+This resolver will search each resolver registered to it in turn, and return the first `Formatter` that matches the type.
+The `StandardResolver` includes formatters for the built-in types, and the dynamic formatter fallback.

 ### Caching